kerimoyle/libcellml-tutorials/tutorials/tutorial2/tutorial2.rst

     **Requirements (C++)**

-    :download:`The whole folder<tutorial2.zip>` Download the whole folder, or:
+    :download:`Everything<tutorial2.zip>` Download the whole folder, or:

     - :download:`CMakeLists.txt<CMakeLists.txt>` The CMake file for building;
     - :download:`tutorial2.cpp<tutorial2.cpp>` The skeleton code or